mina-aq/honeypot_internship/README.md

 ```

-## Build or pull the docker image
+## Pull or build the docker image

-You can either pull the image from Docker Hub :
+You can either pull the pre-built image from Docker Hub :
 ```
 docker pull minaq3/wpr:latest
 ```

-Or you can clone this repository and build your own image :
+Or clone this repository and build your own image :
 ```
 docker build -t <image_name> .
 ```